* You may need to authenticate to OneDrive w/ your GGC creds

 - There’s an excellent text titled “Thinking in Java” by Bruce Eckel.
 Eckel offers the 3rd edition for free (electronic download).
 I’m not sure another text is really the best solution — but it’s an alternate and an option.

-- Coupled with any of the above, situate yourself for a work session in the AEC or programming group lab (B-2450 or Digital Media lab, depending on the time).
+- Coupled with any of the above, situate yourself for a work session in the AEC or programming group lab (C3 first floor or Digital Media lab, as described under Programming Study Groups, depending on the time).
 That way, as you work through problems, experts will be nearby to get you unstuck quickly.
 I’ve seen students use this strategy very effectively.

 - MPL (and the text’s companion website) posts the videonotes for Chapters 1-9

-- Also, remember to post questions on the course’s Help! – I have a question discussion forum, especially if you can’t get to the AEC or Programming Lab.
+- Also, remember to post questions on the course’s Help! – I have a question discussion forum, especially if you can’t get to the AEC or Programming Study Groups.
 Programming is a team sport and together we are stronger!